 Urban vs Rural Communities

+There are a number of differences between the Urban and the Rural communities when paying attention to the varied political, social, technological, environmental and social dimensions.
 There are classifications of human settlements as rural and urban in different countries and criterion for marking as a community as rural or urban is different in different countries.
 Mostly a settlement is classified as urban when the density of population is high.
 So you would find cities and towns densely populated whereas rural areas such as villages and hamlets are sparsely populated.
-This has become all the more evident in modern times because of large scale population of disenchanted youth from rural areas to cities in search of better employment opportunities.
+This has become all the more evident in modern times because of large-scale population of disenchanted youth from rural areas to cities in search of better employment opportunities.
 There are countries that are dominated by rural areas while there are some that have very little rural communities.
-In the west, you would find that very few people are engaged in farming activities that form the backbone of rural communities whereas there are countries like India where despite all the modernization, agriculture still remains the major source of income for a majority of the population.
-As a result, in countries like India rural communities are more than urban communities.
-In this article we shall try to highlight the differences between these two types of communities.
+In the west, you would find that very few people are engaged in farming activities that form the backbone of rural communities whereas there are countries like India where despite all the modernization, agriculture remains the major source of income for a majority of the population.
+As a result, in countries like India, rural communities are more than urban communities.
+In this article, we shall try to highlight the differences between these two types of communities.

 • Rural communities are sparsely populated while urban communities are densely populated

 • There is much pollution in urban communities while there is much less in rural communities

 • Rural communities are not much concerned with fashion while fashion remains at the top of priorities of people in urban communities

 • Lifestyle in rural communities is natural and relaxed while it is fast and stressful for urban communities.

 1.”1 Hongkong Panorama Victoria Peak 2011″ by Chensiyuan [GFDL], via Wikimedia Commons

 2. Taddiport viewed from Castle Hill, Torrington [Public Domain], via Wikimedia Commons